amagovpt/gouvpt/README.md

 # gouvpt

-Official udata theme of the Open Data Portal of Luxembourg
+Official udata theme of the Open Data Portal of Portugal

 ## Usage